liquidprompt/liquidprompt/README.md

     LP_PS1_POSTFIX="\n>"

-Note: the `prompt_tag` function is  convenient way to add a prefix.
-You can thus add a keyword to your different terminals:
+Note: the `prompt_tag` function is a convenient way to add a prefix.
+You can use it to add a keyword to each of your different terminals:

     [:~/code/liquidprompt] develop ± prompt_tag mycode
     mycode [:~/code/liquidprompt] develop ±

-### PUT THE PROMPT IN A DIFFERENT ORDER
+### Rearranging the Prompt

 You can sort what you want to see by sourcing your favorite template file (`*.ps1`) in the configuration file.